pingcap/docs/faq/backup-and-restore-faq.md

 In v4.0.9, `br` backs up statistics by default, which consumes too much memory.
 To ensure that the backup process goes well, the backup for statistics is disabled by default starting from v4.0.10.

-If you do not execute `ANALYZE` on the table, TiDB will fail to select the optimized execution plan due to inaccurate statistics.
+If you do not execute `ANALYZE` on the table, TiDB will fail to select the optimal execution plan due to inaccurate statistics.
 If query performance is not a key concern, you can ignore `ANALYZE`.

 ### Can I use multiple `br` processes at the same time to restore the data of a single cluster?